-“The wind is in from Africa, last night I couldn’t sleep….” (from the song “Carey”).
-The Matala Beach Caves are in Crete, the place that was home to hippies in the late 1960’s through early 1970’s.
-From the time I first heard of Matala, I really wanted to visit.
-Steve and I checked out the caves during our September 2021 trip to Crete.
+“The wind is in from Africa, last night I couldn’t sleep….” (from the song “Carey” by Joni Mitchell).
+The Matala Beach Caves are in Crete, the place that was home to hippies in the late 1960’s through early 1970’s. ย From the time I first heard of Matala, I just had to visit. ย Finally, during oour September 2021 trip to Crete Steve and I were able too check out the caves.

-Famous people from the Hippy era also spent time in Crete at the Matala Caves including Bob Dylan, Joan Baes, Janis Joplin and Cat Stevens.
+Famous people from the Hippy era also spent time in Crete at the Matala Caves including Bob Dylan, Joan Baez, Janis Joplin and Cat Stevens.
 The most famous hippie who lived here was Joni Mitchell.
-Inspired by Matala, Joni Mitchell wrote her 1971 song “Carey” while living here.
-Carey was a guy who Joni lived with while there.
-This once small village became a mecca for the peace and free love souls of the hippie era.
-Living like nomads in the caves above the pristine sea and sandy beach these people were their own community, unlike any this small village had seen.
-Eventually they were driven out by the church and military.
-The caves remain.
+Inspired by Matala, Joni Mitchell wrote her 1971 song “Carey” while living here. ย Carey was a guy who Joni knew while there. ย This once small village became a mecca for the peace and free love souls of the hippie era. ย Living like nomads in the caves above the pristine sea and sandy beach these people were their own community, unlike any this small village had seen. ย Eventually they were driven out by the church and military. ย The caves remain. ย ย

 Location